 Do I need travel medical insurance for Ethiopia?

 Buying travel medical insurance is not compulsory before you arrive in Ethiopia.
+However, to avoid being stuck with an expensive medical bill, all visitors should purchase an Ethiopia health insurance policy for international travelers.

 Why buy travel medical insurance for Ethiopia?